oodx/rsb/README.md

 - Progress: `cargo test --features progress`
 - Use a specific dep through RSB: `cargo test --features deps-chrono` then `use rsb::deps::chrono;`
 - Enable all deps: `cargo test --features deps` then `use rsb::deps::*;`

+## Contributing

+- Follow the prelude policy: optional subsystems (visuals, logging, progress, etc.) must not be exported via the prelude.
+- For new or changed behavior in a module, update or add a feature guide under `docs/tech/features/FEATURES_<NAME>.md`.
+- Keep the index up to date: add your feature doc to `docs/tech/INDEX.md` (use relative links, table format).
+- Align Cargo features in both `Cargo.toml` and the README “Cargo Features” table when adding/removing flags.
+- For potentially user-visible behavior changes (e.g., formatting in progress output), open a brief RFC/discussion before changing defaults.

 ## Getting Started